-The Vice President for Marketing and Communications, who is responsible to the President, provides leadership and oversight for the division that includes content and creative services, and athletics communications.
-The Vice President provides strategic, innovative, and collaborative public affairs and brand marketing initiatives and is responsible for planning and executing an integrated marketing and communications program to improve market position and national visibility of the College.
+The Vice President for Communications and Marketing, who is responsible to the President, provides leadership and oversight for the division that includes content and creative services, the alumni magazine, media relations, crisis communications management, and athletics communications.
+The Vice President, who serves as College spokesperson, is charged with advancing the College's national standing, market position, admissions success, fundraising and engagement, and campus community through innovative, strategic communications and marketing practices and initiatives.
 The Vice President performs other duties as assigned by the President.
-The Vice President for Marketing and Communications serves at the pleasure of the President and of the Board.
-[Added 2009, Rev. 2017, 2020]
+The Vice President for Communications and Marketing serves at the pleasure of the President and of the Board.
+[Added 2009, Rev. 2017, 2020, 2023]